icerpc/icerpc-docs/pages/getting-started/index.md

    description="Start a new project using an IceRPC project template." href="/getting-started/installation/template" /%}
 {% mini-card
-   title="Add to an existing project" description="Learn how to get IceRPC set up in your existing project." href="/getting-started/installation/existing-project" /%}
+   title="Add IceRPC to an existing project" description="Learn how to get IceRPC set up in your existing project." href="/getting-started/installation/existing-project" /%}
 {% mini-card
-   title="NuGet Packages"
+   title="NuGet packages"
    description="Complete list of IceRPC NuGet packages." href="/getting-started/installation/nuget-packages" /%}
 {% mini-card